#HealMeToo Festival & Podcast Present: SKIN

 “Amazing show… Fabulous evening.”—Tony award-winner Tonya Pinkins

-SKIN is a queer love story with music about reclaiming sex, love and wholeness after sexual violence.
+SKIN is a queer solo play with music about sex, intimacy and wholeness after sexual violence.

-In this frank and funny solo show, two things threaten a grad student’s dissertation on Virginia Woolf: her hot new girlfriend and her own dark past.
+In this frank and funny love story, two things threaten a grad student’s dissertation on Virginia Woolf: her hot new girlfriend and the echoes of her own dark past.

-SKIN explores some of the ways art helps us heal, as the grad student races to write herself into a happier future.
-Her work and sex both get inventive as she strives for a love greater than any she’s known before.
+SKIN explores some of the ways art can help us to heal, as the grad student races to write herself into a happier future.
+Both work and sex get inventive as she strives for a love greater than any she’s known before.
 But after you learn to guard against life, can you open up again?

 Created & performed by the founder and artistic director of the #HealMeToo Festival, Hope Singsen.
 Directed by Jessi D. Hill.
-Music by Hope Singsen, Bob Parins, Micah Burgess and Dillon Kondor.
+Music by Hope Singsen, Bob Parins, Dillon Kondor and Micah Burgess, who performed all the recorded tracks.

 In #HealMeToo Podcast Episode 7, the sex educator, relationship advisor & co-founder of okayso.app, Elise Schuster (bio), joins therapist Valeria Koutmina (bio) of The Art Therapy Project to discuss questions raised by SKIN about the healing process with artist, activist and researcher, Hope Singsen.